cvut/qtrvsim/README.md

 ### Nix package

 QtRVSim provides a Nix package as a part of the repository.
 You can build and install it by a command bellow.
 Updates have to be done manually by checking out the git.
-NIXPKGS package is planned.
+NIXPKGS package is in PR phase.

 ```shell
 nix-env -if .